Burberry shareholders vote against remuneration report

 On his appointment, he was also given 500,000 shares in the company, currently worth more than £7m.

 While shareholders voted down the remuneration report, rejecting the above pay package given to Mr Bailey, there was some better news for Burberry.

 The binding vote on its new overall pay policy was passed with the backing of 84% of shareholder votes, and Mr Bailey's appointment was approved by 99%.

 Investors had also expressed concerns about 1.35m shares he was allocated before becoming chief executive, which had no performance criteria attached to them.

 At today's valuation, these shares would be worth £19.5m when he is eventually allowed to sell them in several years' time.

 In the meantime, the company said he could earn more than £10m a year over the next five years, if the retailer hits its performance targets.

-Mr Bailey retained his position as chief creative officer, when he took over from Angela Ahrendts as chief executive.'A lot of money'
+Mr Bailey retained his position as chief creative officer, when he took over from Angela Ahrendts as chief executive.

 The Investment Management Association (IMA), had issued an "amber top" warning about Burberry's pay policy.